Commands¶

 using rechu dump

 .
-This will create any YAML file for receipts and product
+This will create any YAML file for receipts as well as

-inventories when the corresponding file is not found, so that existing files
+produc and shop inventories when the corresponding file is not found, so that

-are kept as is.
-If you truly want to overwrite files, then first delete them.
+existing files are kept as is.
+If you truly want to overwrite files, then first

-A safer approach would be to dump all the files to a new data path, for example
+delete them.
+A safer approach would be to dump all the files to a new data

 directory.
-Any missing directories in the data pattern and product format
+Any missing directories in the data pattern,

 It is also possible to select specific entries to export, by providing one or more filenames to the command.
 This reduces the work needed to locate database entries for export in case a lot of them already exist, but you would need to know which particular files are missing.